Blackpool Holiday flats

 Gorilla Mountain

-Neighboring the gorillas are the wonderfully playful Orangutan family, Vicky, Cherie, Summer and the boys Beau and Ramon.
+Neighboring the gorillas are the wonderfully playful Orangutan family, Vicky, Cherie, Summer and Ramon the male.
 Watch them play with their toys and they may even pull funny faces at you if you are lucky.

 Lemur Wood